simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 `content` set to the output of `libkv::get(xxx)``.

 * `pki` and `krb5` Classes conversions are independent.
-* `krb5` keytabs are binary data which may be a problem in Puppet 5.
+* `krb5` keytabs are binary data which need to be handled carefully.

   * See discussions in tickets.puppetlabs.com/browse/PUP-9110,
     tickets.puppetlabs.com/browse/PUP-3600, and